Submarine-launched ballistic missiles

 Previous chapter: Cruise missiles

-Above: A scale model of a Soviet submarine designed to carry ballistic missiles.
+Above: Scale model of a Soviet submarine designed to carry ballistic missiles.

 Selected submarine-based launches: